daftspunk/pond/PHP-DEPLOYER.md

     * `config` - string, required.
 Configuration files permission mask.
 * `configTemplates` - object, required.
 Defines names, content and variables for configuration files.
 Object keys correspond the configuration file names (`app.php`, `sms.php`, etc.).
 Each configuration object must have these properties:
     * `template` - text content of the configuration file with variable placeholders, see below.
-    * `vars` - object containng variable names and values.
+    * `vars` - array containng variable names and values.

 Configuration files use Twig engine for rendering: